 Violist Paul Beckett is one of today's foremost contemporary musicians, gaining international recognition as a leading interpreter and performer of classical contemporary music.

-Paul is the violist of Ensemble recherche based in Freiburg, Germany.
-He was a member of Ensemble Modern International Academy and chosen artist for the Bauhaus Residence in Dessau.
+Paul was the violist of Ensemble recherche, a member of Ensemble Modern International Academy and chosen artist for the Bauhaus Residence in Dessau.
 Paul is a founding member of Trio Estatico alongside violists Megumi Kasakawa (Ensemble Modern) & John Stultz (Ensemble Intercontemporain)

 He regularly collaborates with Klangforum Wien and Ensemble Modern, including guest principal viola of the Ensemble Modern Orchestra.
 He is an invited guest solo viola for Bayerisch Staatsoper and Mainz Staatsorchester.